Seven facts about asbestos: the silent killer

 Blue is generally considered to be the most dangerous asbestos, followed by brown.
 However, none of them is ‘safe’ and all should be treated as highly dangerous if found.

-This is blue asbestos – Crocidolite – in its natural form:
+The image above is blue asbestos – Crocidolite – in its natural form.

 It is still mined in several parts of the world

 Incredibly, there is still a global asbestos industry, notably in Russia, China, Brazil and Kazakhstan.
 The Russian town of Asbest, population around 84,000 people, is home to the world’s largest Chrysotile mine, which is half the size of Manhattan island.

 There is an excellent – but bleak – article about the town of Asbest in the NY Times, here.
 The local trade association chairman, Vladimir A. Galitsyn, said he ‘considers asbestos to be safe’ and ‘does not see any problem’ with the substance.

 Asbestos has been used for thousands of years

 Although Asbestos is strongly associated with industry in the 20th century, there is evidence that it was used in Finland, around 2,500BC.
 It was later used by the Roman and Greek empires, who recognised its fire-resistant qualities.

 Health problems are caused when asbestos is inhaled, and its fibres remain in the lungs.
 It is therefore at its most dangerous when it is in its original fibrous form, or when it is damaged and particles are breaking off.

 The majority of industrial workers who were exposed to asbestos historically, were exposed to the powder that was mixed to make heat- and fire-proof insulation and lagging.